Short on time but still need to get in a killer session? Battle ropes are your new best friend.

 Let’s break down what makes them so effective.

 1. High Intensity

-In essence, it helps create adaptations in your skeletal, metabolic, and aerobic system that improve your flows and keep your body shredding fat continuously.
+In essence, it helps create adaptations in your skeletal, metabolic, and aerobic systems that improve your flows and keep your body shedding fat continuously.

 Another great aspect of these types of workouts is that they’re usually no longer than 20 minutes, and are still more effective for fat loss than most forms of cardio.
 The key with these is to go all-out on your work phase (so waving the rope with everything you have for 10-20 seconds), having a short rest period for 10-20 seconds, then repeating for a full workout.